@nextcloud/dialogs

 A full list of available options can be found in the documentation.

-To spawn the FilePicker provided by the library you have to use the FilePickerBuilder.
+This way you do not need to use Vue, but can programatically spawn a FilePicker.
 The FilePickerBuilder is included in the main entry point of this library, so you can use it like this:

 import { getFilePickerBuilder } from '@nextcloud/dialogs'